 As toddlers develop physically, cognitively, and socially, their awareness of their own body develops too.
 By the time they are 2 or 3 years old, children are aware of their bodies and may begin to develop concerns, taking their cue from peers, adults, and media.
-You may hear your child be self critical of his hair, height, the profile of his nose or anything that they feel doesn’t fit an “ideal.”
+You may hear your child be self critical of their hair, height, the profile of their nose or anything that they feel doesn’t fit an “ideal.”
 Body shape and size are also common concerns.
 A 2015 review of various studies by Common Sense Media shows that children as young as 5 express dissatisfaction with their bodies and point to images of thinner bodies as “ideal” body types.
 Body dissatisfaction in children is linked to depression, low self esteem, and eating disorders, and it can have a negative effect on social skills, physical abilities, and academic success.

 Body image messaging starts from home, and that’s true of positive messages, too.
 Here are some strategies for promoting a healthy relationship between toddlers and their bodies from an early age.